pivotal/docs-tas-adapter/getting-started.md

-# Getting started with Application Service Adapter
+# Get started with Application Service Adapter

 This get-started walkthrough gives you hands-on experience of Application Service Adapter: creating an org and space, deploying